jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 `importXxx` method copies specified element at the root of the file tree.

 `JkFileTreeSet`, `JkPath` (sequence of files), `JkZipper`, `JkFileFilter` and `JkUtilsFile` are the other players for manipulate files.
-All belong to `org.jerkar.file` package.
+All belong to `org.jerkar.api.file` package.

 ### Process launching